Obama ignores Dems’ own sewage

 Does the raw sewage include President Joe Biden, who, about Charlottesville, insists that then-President Donald Trump “said there were ‘some very fine people on both sides’ ” of the violent and deadly clash in 2017 even though Trump was referring to the debate about Confederate monuments in the public square?

-Does raw sewage include Hillary Clinton and the late Rep. John Lewis, D-Ga., calling Trump’s presidency “illegitimate;” when Democratic House Minority Leader Rep. Hakeem Jeffries, D-N.Y., called Trump’s “so-called election victory” a “hoax” and when Georgia Democratic gubernatorial candidate, Stacey Abrams, claims she lost due to “voter suppression?”
+Does raw sewage include Hillary Clinton and the late Rep. John Lewis, D-Ga., calling Trump’s presidency “illegitimate;” when Democratic House Minority Leader Rep. Hakeem Jeffries, D-N.Y., called Trump’s “so-called election victory” a “hoax;” when Jimmy Carter said Trump “was put into office” because of Russia and when Georgia Democratic gubernatorial candidate, Stacey Abrams, claims she lost due to “voter suppression?”
 Yet the media never accused these Democrats of promoting “The Big Lie.”

 Does raw sewage include Clinton claiming Trump, about COVID-19, told people “to drink bleach;” when Department of Homeland Security Secretary Alejandro Mayorkas insists the southern border is “secure;” and when Dems say the Supreme Court’s Dobbs ruling “outlaws abortion,” though it sends the issue back to the states?